4. Commonly Used Classes in the Java

 import java.io.*;

-// import Person;
+// import nobody;

-public class save{
+public class sauver{

 public static void main(String[] arg){

-// Open the file
+// open file

 try{

-fic = new PrintWriter(new FileWriter("out"));
+fic=new PrintWriter(new FileWriter("out"));

 } catch (Exception e){